nyu-software-engineering/specification-phase-exercise/instructions.md

 ## Overview

-In this exercise you will work with a team to create the complete specification of a mobile application of your choosing.
+In this exercise you will work with a small team to create the complete specification of a mobile application of your choosing.
 The work to produce this specification will include:

 - ideation
 - requirements elicitation and analysis